 Just as a matter of interest, I, Bernard Preston, build these pages either because it's a subject that I think I'm knowledgeable about, like neck pain and headaches; or, it's something I'm not up on and I go and do some homework and find out.
 That's how I came to build a solar farm on our roof, providing us with free electricity, for example.

 Underlying it all are two important philosophical considerations.
 One is how to be healthy as far as possible without the use of medication, and the other is to ensure that our children's children have a habitable world to live in; otherwise they will curse us in our graves, and rightly so.
 These are the two features that make up a cyan zone.

 That means a passion for healthy food and exercise and a determination to participate in the race to end waste and in particular recycle plastic.

 Cutworms too love healthy food plants; they want to snip them off as seedlings and we want them to grow to vibrant maturity so we can enjoy them for dinner.
 Insects are our main competitors on the planet.
 Some, like honey bees, are our best friends.

-Definition of cutworm is for the backyard permaculturist who doesn't want to use toxic sprays.
+This definition of cutworm is for the backyard permaculturist who does not want to use toxic sprays.

 Cutworms fit into a category about which I knew very little, except that when I went fishing around a seedling that had been knocked over in the night, there was almost always a little green or brown caterpillar just beneath the surface of the ground.